KiranPL0/e90-kombi/README.md

 ## Data Pipeline

-Telemetry Data follows a "pipeline" as it makes it's way to the Arduino.
+Telemetry Data follows a "pipeline" as it makes it's way to the Arduino.<br>
 **Assetto Corsa App (Lua App)** --- UDP ⮕ **Python Script** --- Serial ⮕ **Arduino** --- Canbus ⮕ **Instrument Cluster**

 Data is collected through the Assetto Corsa Lua app, and is then sent as UDP packets to the python script via localhost.